Qu-Ack/rock-paper-scissors/README.md

 The idea for the front end is to make a neon theme based website. the color scheme would be pink and black.

 The back end would ofcourse be coded in javascript and as I said earlier the game would only be playable in the console but we will definitely make a UI in the future.
+I got an idea for this site lets make this a gambling website.